galigeo-for-salesforce/galigeo-for-salesforce.github.io/_pages/en/starter/user/geocoding-mobile-app.md

 Depending on the setup of the geocoding component and if the Salesforce application is made available, a user can access an application that displays a list of POS within a perimeter.

-Let suppose we are a user with access to Salesforce and that an application named "**My POS**" has been set up.
+Let suppose we are a user with access to Salesforce and that an application named "**My Accounts**" has been set up.
 The user would have in his menu Salesforce:

 ![Galigeo for Salesforce User]({{ site.url }}/assets/img-str-admin/geocoding_mobile_app-my_accounts.png){:.img.img-responsive.img-center.img-bordered}